What is Selvedge Denim? A Complete Guide to the Premium Jeans

 Examples of the character that selvedge fans enjoy are slub (when the warp yarn differs in thickness throughout, creating a “streaky” appearance), and nep (cotton fibers protrude from the surface, looking a little like snow sitting on the fabric.

 Historically, slub and nep were considered defects, but denimheads like them because they signify a more vintage, imperfect, and (sort of) human manufacturing process.
-Also, when fabrics have irregularities like this, no two pairs will be identical.
-One’s journey with one’s jeans, their uniqueness and the way they become distinctly you with time, is a draw.
+When fabrics have irregularities like this, no two pairs will be identical.

-Other unusual characteristics you’ll often find in this realm are denim that’s extra hairy (due to excess fibers not being singed off), dyed with unusual sources and colors (like persimmon or black soybeans), and extra thick (most jeans are about 11 ounces per square yard, but Naked & Famous makes 32-ounce jeans.)
+Other unusual characteristics you’ll often find in this realm are denim that’s extra hairy (due to excess fibers not being singed off), dyed with unusual sources and colors (like persimmon or black soybeans), or minimally processed.

 What’s the Difference Between Raw Denim and Selvedge Denim?